hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Conclusion

-This blog post provided a comprehensive guide on how to expose applications and make them accessible securely via HTTPS in a K8 cluster in HPE GreenLake for Private Cloud Enterprise.
+This blog post provided a comprehensive guide on how to d﻿eploy *Super Mario* and *Tetris* in a K8 cluster and e﻿xpose those games to be securely accessed via HTTPS in HPE GreenLake for Private Cloud Enterprise.
 It detailed the process of configuring TLS termination on an Ingress controller, utilizing a K8s Ingress resource and a self-signed TLS certificate generated with cert-manager.
-While the blog post emphasized on self-signed certificates, the outlined procedure is equally applicable to any type of certificates.
-This flexibility allows customers to follow the steps using their own CA certificates or any commercially issued certificates for Ingress TLS termination, ensuring secure exposure of their applications in the K8s cluster over HTTPS.
+This guide fully aligns with the stringent security and compliance requirements of the K8s production environment in HPE GreenLake for Private Cloud Enterprise.

 Please keep coming back to the [HPE Developer Community blog](https://developer.hpe.com/blog/) to learn more about HPE GreenLake for Private Cloud Enterprise.